 Moving Forward

-Since its inception over 100 years ago how we experience film has remained largely unchanged, however, what we have seen through television/VoD services, as well as 3D cinema is complementary user experiences running parallel to traditional cinema.
-At least in the immediate future what seems most probably is that VR will simply add another dimension to the ways we can experience the “moving picture”.
+Since its inception over 100 years ago, how we experience film has remained largely unchanged; however, what we have seen through television/VoD services, as well as 3D cinema, is complementary user experiences running parallel to traditional cinema.
+At least in the immediate future, what seems most probable is that VR will add another dimension to the ways we can experience the “moving picture”.
 With new technology, new ways to creatively exhibit films will surely soon follow.